Chart Color Schemes

 Infrastructure

-Prospect Vale - Blackstone has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally
+Prospect Vale - Blackstone has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 13 projects that may impact this region.
-Notable projects include Country Club Estate, McDonald's Prospect Vale Drive-Thru Restaurant, Prospect Vale - Blackstone Heights Structure Plan, and Prospect Vale Park Facilities Upgrade.
-The following list details those likely to have the most relevance.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects that could affect this region.
+Notable ones include Country Club Estate, McDonald's Prospect Vale Drive-Thru Restaurant, Prospect Vale - Blackstone Heights Structure Plan 2025-2045, and Prospect Vale Park Facilities Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.